SerVErThread/terraform-beginner-bootcamp-2023/journal/week0.md

 ### env command

-We can list out all Environment variables (Env Vars) ising the `env` command
+We can list out all Environment variables (Env Vars) using the `env` command

 We can filter specific Env Vars using grep eg. `env | grep AWS`